 Journalism e-portfolio is a compulsory module on all our NCTJ-accredited courses.

 How do we support you with building your portfolio?

 We will work with you individually on the preparation of the best items to showcase your talents.

 News Associates lay great store in the idea that you can only learn how to become a journalist by actually being a journalist so there is ample opportunity to go out and find stories from day one.

 Trainees are encouraged to constantly have a story on the go as a portfolio with plenty of cuttings and variety not only boosts your NCTJ grades but it will impress an editor no end.

-Work experience is a key part of the course and whether you are at a national newspaper or a regional radio station, it offers a great chance to build your portfolio at the same time as passing all your NCTJ exams.
+Work experience is a key part of the course and whether you are at a local or national newspaper or a regional radio station, it offers a great chance to build your portfolio at the same time as passing all your NCTJ exams.

 In the first instance trainees are offered the chance to find work experience for themselves but we are always ready to place you somewhere using our industry contacts if you would prefer.